-Retirement didn't mean cyclist and CTC Local Cycle Campaigner Roy Spilsbury was going to relax.
+Retirement didn't mean cyclist and Cycling UK Local Cycle Campaigner Roy Spilsbury was going to relax.
 He felt rage at a rather ridiculous proposal by his local council to keep cyclists off the spacious promenade in Llandudno.
 The Council wanted to force cyclists to cycle on congested main roads rather than by the seaside, so Roy launched a successful campaign to get them to change their minds.

 Roy has spent a lot of time over the years thinking about how to get a message across or evoke the reaction he wants from people.
 In his career as a probation officer, developing an instinct or feel for what would make an impact was necessary.